At the Wagga Women’s Health Centre we offer a range of services for women in the community, including:

 Domestic Violence Liaison Committee

-The Wagga Women’s Health Centre is the current Chair of the Wagga Wagga Local Domestic Violence Liaison Committee and hosts the monthly meetings.
+The Wagga Women’s Health Centre is a member of the Wagga Wagga Local Domestic Violence Liaison Committee.
 The aim of this committee is to work from an inter-agency framework to educate and raise awareness of domestic and family violence, in order to reduce incidents of domestic and family violence within our communities.

 “No More Silence about Domestic and Family Violence” Campaign